mistermicheels/learning-notes/java/Exceptions.md

 }
 ```

 Something else that can help is the `Optional` type.
+Wrapping the returned value in an `Optional` type makes it clear to the caller of your method that there may be no actual value returned.
+It also allows the caller to deal with missing values in a nice way.
+See also [Optional type (Java)](./Optional.md).

 ## Turning checked exceptions into unchecked exceptions